GedalyaKrycer/gedalyakrycer.github.io/README.md

 * Added hero button to Figma Workshop

-* Added skills and linked them to either related projects or courses I am taking to level up in them.
+* Added skills, with filtering system and linked each skill to either related projects or courses I am taking to level up in them.

 ---